ovhlabs/functions/examples/README.md

-# OVH functions examples
+# OVH Functions examples

-Go to [docs.functions.ovh](https://docs.functions.ovh/) if you don't have the funk-cli yet.
+Go to [docs.functions.ovh](https://docs.functions.ovh/) if you don't have the ovh-functions cli yet.

 ## Environment variables

 These examples are using environment variables.
-See corresponding funk.yml config to know which ones.
+See corresponding functions.yml config to know which ones.

 ## Examples